10 – Truth Hits Everybody – The Police

 # 3 – What Is Truth – Johnny Cash

 Written by Cash, this song serves as a bold protest piece, addressing the Vietnam War, the generational divide, and societal issues.
 Cash’s willingness to question authority and social norms in this track made it a rarity in the country music scene of the time, where such politically charged topics were seldom explored.
-The song’s impact was significant enough that Cash performed it live at the White House for President Richard Nixon on April 17, 1970, cementing its place in history.
+The song’s impact was significant enough that Cash performed it live at the White House for President Richard Nixon on April 17, 1970.

 Read More: Complete List Of Johnny Cash Albums And Discography